Procedure Guide ·Urinalysis ·2026

 Urinalysis Coverage Basics

 When ordered to investigate urinary symptoms or monitor illness, urinalysis is covered by most accident/illness policies.
-This includes testing for UTIs, kidney disease monitoring, diabetes detection, and crystal analysis.
-It's a standard diagnostic expense.
+Includes testing for UTIs, kidney disease monitoring, diabetes detection, and crystal analysis.
+Standard diagnostic expense.

 Red flag · Routine exclusion